ednieuw/WordclockSelector/README.md

 <p>
 <a href="https://github.com/ednieuw">
 <img alt="Word clocks" longdesc="Word clocks" src="SelectorPics/Wordclock.jpg" ></a></p>
-<p>There are several different designs of the word clock.
-This page givs an overview and pros andd cons of the possibilities.
+There are several different designs of the word clock.
+This page gives an overview and pros and cons of the possibilities.

 The first designsare are over 10 years in operation and have a clock face with a 11 x 11 character grid and has white 2835/3528 LED-strips, an ATMEGA328 and shift registers.<br>
 Later designs were made with WS2812 RGB and SK6812 RGBW LED strips and an Arduino Nano.<br>These clocks are 30 x 30 cm.